 Did you know that the unemployment and poverty rate hovers around 80% in Liberia?
 Good news is the LIBERIAN WOMEN'S SEWING PROJECT is working to change that.

-In Liberia, women are excluded from the most productive sectors of the economy, BUT in reality--from what I saw, their compassion to improve their community can help pull their country out of poverty.
+In Liberia, women are excluded from the most productive sectors of the economy, BUT in reality--from what I saw, their compassion to improve the community can help pull the country out of poverty.

 INSERT FROM MY JOURNAL: April 27th, 2011: "The women are all so inspiring, courageous, & beautiful.
 They came dressed in their Sunday Best, and looked absolutely ready to work hard & make their community a better place.
 I've never seen such motivated, dynamic women who've been through SO much I'll never understand.